dell/omnia/docs/source/Troubleshooting/knownissues.rst

 * Enable the required services using ``firewall-cmd  --permanent  --add-service=<service name>`` and then reload the firewall using ``firewall-cmd  --reload``.

 ⦾ **What to do when omnia.yml execution fails with nfs-server.service might not be running on NFS Server.
-Please check or start services``?**
+Please check or start services?**

 **Potential Cause**: nfs-server.service is not running on the target node.